Class - Modern C++: When Efficiency Matters

 - What is a std::initializer_list

-- Constructor inheritance and its trap
+- Constructor inheritance

-- In-class member initialization
+- Avoid uninitialized members with in-class member initialization

 - Structured bindings